Look for an ulcer, or a red or white patch in the mouth that does not heal within 3 weeks.

 HPV from oral sex could surpass tobacco and alcohol as the top risk factor within a decade.

-Exposure to the sun is a cause of skin cancer which can affect the lips and face
+Exposure to the sun is a cause of skin cancer, which can affect the lips and face.

 Mouth cancer, also known as oral cancer, is a serious condition that can affect the lips, tongue, cheeks, and other parts of the mouth.
 It often begins as a sore or lump that doesn’t heal and can lead to pain, difficulty swallowing, or changes in speech.
 Common risk factors include tobacco use, heavy alcohol consumption, and HPV infection.
 Early detection is key, as it greatly increases the chances of successful treatment.
 Regular dental checkups and awareness of symptoms can help catch mouth cancer in its early stages.